Sunday, May 4, 2008

 While Bear Stearns offered many different products to a wide variety of clients, it was one of the largest underwriters of mortgage-backed securities in the industry.
 The downturn of the market (one could argue signaled by the collapse of two Bear Stearns hedge funds) began to slowly impact the company in a wide variety of ways.
 Working for a company that is too closely tied to one market can spell trouble for employees during market downturns.

-2. Don’t hold more than 10% of the companies stock in your retirement account
+2. Don’t hold more than 10% of a company's stock in your retirement account

 As you begin to move up the corporate ladder, stock options will become an increasing component of your compensation.
 Make sure this stock only represents AT MAXIMUM 10% of your total assets.
 Sell the rest you are given and invest it in a mutual fund.
 Although there will be years your coworkers will make more, you will be better protected and diversified.
 Bear’s stock fell from a little over $150 to $2 in a year.